Widgets »Search Widget

 What It Searches

-The Search widget will return results from the titles and the bodies of your posts and pages, and from media titles, alt text, file names, and captions.
-It will not return results from widgets, comments, categories, or tags.
+The Search widget will return results from the titles and the bodies of your posts and pages, and from media titles, alt text, file names, and single image captions.
+It will not return results from widgets, comments, categories, gallery captions or other text, or tags.

 Also, note that the search results will display posts with the matching term in the post title in reverse-chronological order.
 Then, it will display posts with the matching term in the post body in reverse-chronological order.
 So for example, if you have just published a post about Michigan titled “This Weekend,” and you also have an older post titled “Michigan,” searching for ‘michigan’ will display that older post at the top of the list.